-The operation of Write-Resume is as follows: CS# drives low \rightarrow send write resume command cycle (30h) \rightarrow drive CS# high.
+The operation of Write-Resume is as follows: CS# drives low \rightarrow send write resume command cycle (30H) \rightarrow drive CS# high.
 By polling Busy Bit in status register, the internal write operation status could be checked to be completed or not.
-The user may also wait the time lag of TSE, TBE, TPP for Sector-erase, Block-erase or Page-programming.
-WREN (command "06h") is not required to issue before resume.
+The user may also wait the time lag of tSE, tBE, tPP for Sector-erase, Block-erase or Page-programming.
+WREN (command "06") is not required to issue before resume.
+Resume to another suspend operation requires latency time of 1ms.